 Connecting to scans.gradle.com

-Be careful not to commit agreement to the terms of service into a project that may be built by others. |
+Be careful not to commit agreement to the terms of use into a project that may be built by others. |

-What is part of a single build scan?
+What is part of a single Build Scan?

 Unlike other build tools, sbt is often used by typing commands in its own interactive shell.
-In this mode, sbt will publish a build scan for each top-level task that it runs.
+In this mode, sbt will publish a Build Scan for each top-level task that it runs.

 Interactive mode